Home Grief and Loss How to Write a Tribute for Grandmother

 13 Ideas for Writing a Tribute for Grandmother

 Tribute speeches can happen for a number of reasons.
-Usually, however, it happens at funerals and gatherings to remember and honor someone no longer with us.
+Usually, however, they happen at funerals, memorial services, and gatherings to remember and honor someone who has passed away.

-As a rule, these tributes follow a certain pattern.
+As a rule, these tributes follow a certain pattern or discussion of topics.

-1. What were the important milestones in her life – the good, bad, and unusual.
+1. What were the important milestones in her life – the good, the bad, and the unusual?

 2. What was Grandmother passionate about?